p-georgiadis/Matrix-Factorization-Project/README.md

 The project is divided into two main parts:

+1. **BBC News Classification Using Matrix Factorization**
+     - Using unsupervised matrix factorization techniques to categorize news articles into predefined categories.
-1. **BBC News Classification Using Matrix Factorization** - Using matrix factorization techniques to categorize news articles into predefined categories and comparing the results with supervised learning methods.
+     - Using supervised matrix factorization techniques to categorize news articles into predefined categories and comparing the results with the unsupervised learning methods.

-2. **Evaluation of sklearn’s Non-negative Matrix Factorization (NMF) on Movie Ratings** - Analyzing the performance and limitations of sklearn's NMF library on a movie ratings dataset.
+3. **Evaluation of sklearn’s Non-negative Matrix Factorization (NMF) on Movie Ratings** - Analyzing the performance and limitations of sklearn's NMF library on a movie ratings dataset.

 ## Part 1: BBC News Classification